-For LGBT kids and young people questioning their sexual or gender identity, the love and support they receive at home makes all the difference.
+For LGBTQ kids and young people questioning their sexual or gender identity, the love and support they receive at home makes all the difference.
 Parents who embrace their child’s journey and help them access the tools they need can shape their future in profound and positive ways, experts say.

 “Make sure they know you love them,” said Luca Maurer, director of the LGBT Education, Outreach & Services Program at Ithaca College.
 “Studies have shown the powerful effect of having accepting family members.
 And the opposite is true, too.
-LGBT young people who had rejecting parents are at a much higher risk of experiencing negative health outcomes.”
+LGBTQ young people who had rejecting parents are at a much higher risk of experiencing negative health outcomes.”

 Research from the Family Acceptance Project found lesbian, gay and bisexual young adults who experienced family rejection during adolescence were eight times more likely to have attempted suicide, six times more likely to report high levels of depression, two times more likely to use illegal drugs and three times more likely to report having engaged in unprotected sexual intercourse compared with peers from families that reported no or low levels of family rejection.1